 Start a competition within your team to see who can raise the most money.
 Perhaps you could fine your team members if they don’t turn up to your training sessions with all fines raised donated to your fundraising tally.

-Please click here if you would like to donate to this amazing cause and help me to achieve my fundraising goals. (you can find your personal donation URL by searching for your name here)
+Please click here if you would like to donate to this amazing cause and help me to achieve my fundraising goals. (enter your personal fundraising URL which can be found via your dashboard)

 Thank you for your support!

 Often people donate to charity runs etc… and don’t hear anything back from the recipient.
 Make sure you send a big thank you to the people who donate to you!
-You can send them an email by logging into your fundraising page, a list of your donors can be seen on the right hand side – you can then click email!
+You can send them an email by logging into your fundraising page, a list of your donors can be seen on the right hand side.